Tasman District: Government

 Tasman District Council (unitary authority) headquarters are at Richmond, close to the adjoining Nelson City, which is 10 km further north.
 The head of local government is the mayor.
 Community Boards exist to serve outlying areas in Motueka and Golden Bay.

 Economy

-The sub-national GDP of the Nelson region (Tasman District and Nelson City) was estimated at US$2.343 billion in 2003, 2% of New Zealand's national GDP.
+The GDP of the Tasman District was $NZ 3.11 billion in 2033, representing 0.8% of New Zealand's national GDP.
+Over the 10 years to 2023, economic growth in the district was an average of 4.4% p.a., compared with 3.0% p.a. for all of New Zealand.